Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: ArabicMTEB Benchmark

 Arabic Text retrieval tasks are currently trending in real-world applications.
 They are utilized across multiple fields, including healthcare, finance, and legal sectors.
 Having specialized evaluation datasets is crucial for building text embeddings tailored to these domains.
-To address this need, we propose Domain-specific \benchmark, a fork of the larger \benchmark~benchmark.
-Domain-specific \benchmark~specializes in news, finance, legal, medical, and general knowledge domains, representing a close approximation to real-world scenarios.
-The creation of this benchmark involved collecting Arabic documents from these specialized sources and from Arabic Wikipedia.
-We split and chunked these documents into texts of 1,024 tokens in length.
-Subsequently, we randomly selected chunks and employed GPT4-Turbo~\cite{openai2024gpt4} to generate five different styles of queries for each chunk.
-We filtered out duplicate and repeated queries using GPT3.5 \cite{openai2024gpt4} to ensure a high-quality evaluation dataset.
+To meet this need, we introduce domain-specific \benchmark, a specialized fork of the broader \benchmark~benchmark.
+Domain-specific \benchmark~focuses on the news, finance, legal, medical, and general knowledge domains, offering a closer approximation to real-world scenarios.
+The creation of this benchmark involves collecting Arabic documents from these specialized sources and from Arabic Wikipedia.
+We then segment and chunk the documents into texts of $1,024$ tokens each.
+Subsequently, we randomly select chunks and employ GPT4-Turbo~\cite{openai2024gpt4} to generate five different styles of queries for each chunk.
+We filter out duplicate and repeated queries using GPT3.5 \cite{openai2024gpt4} to ensure a high-quality evaluation dataset.
 Our evaluation data creation pipeline is visualized in \autoref{fig:display_data_gen}.
-The resulting benchmark, which we call \benchmark~Lite, contains $10k$ queries and $100k$ documents spanning the domains described above.
+The resulting benchmark, which we call \benchl, contains $10k$ queries and $100k$ documents spanning the domains described above.